Nelis-sol/social-protocol-anchor-program/README.md

   * Like a post (or reply)

 Two special features:
-  * Actions are free for a user, they are paid by the internal program bank account
+  * Actions are free for a user, they are paid by the internal program bank account (no SOL required)
   * Content is compressed; a hash is taking from the content (e.g. user post) and used to generate the PDA address that stored metadata onchain

 <br />